Urstamm IFM Switzerland

 Project Information

-This IFM project focuses on enhancing forest growth on 263.68 ha in Switzerland to sequester an additional 21’756 tons of CO2e over a 30-year period.
-Using the newly developed UrSilva methodology, the project optimizes sustainable forest management practices while maintaining active forestry operations.
+This Improved Forest Management (IFM) project focuses on enhancing forest growth on 263.68 ha in Switzerland to sequester an additional 22’057 tons of CO2e over a 30-year period.
+Based on ISO 14064-2 the project optimizes sustainable forest management practices while maintaining active forestry operations.
 As a grouped project, it allows for the annual inclusion of new areas that meet specific criteria, promoting long-term forest development and carbon capture within managed forests.

 Media